 This collection is a must for readers of all ages.
 If you do not yet have an interest in science, you will after reading this thrilling collection.
 It is an ideal addition to all public and private libraries and essential reading for anyone with an interest in the history of science.

-About the Author Richard Dawkins is the author of The Selfish Gene and The God Delusion.
+Richard Dawkins is the author of The Selfish Gene and The God Delusion.
 He is also a respected scientist and is universally known as "Darwin's Rottweiler" for his staunch advocacy for Darwinism.

 Scientific Writing: A Reader and Writer's Guide, by Jean-Luc Lebrun.